-I hope you enjoy Asian Lettuce Wraps with Beef & Cashews as much as I do.
+I hope you enjoy low-carb lettuce wraps as much as I do.
 It is a great healthy and delicious meal that I am sure you and your family will love.

 Step Two: Brown the ground beef.

-Step Three: Add soy sauce, seasonings, and then the cashews.
+Step Three: Add soy sauce, seasonings, and then cashews.

 What type of lettuce for lettuce wraps?

 A common question that I hear is “what is the best lettuce for lettuce wraps”.
-I personally enjoy butter lettuce or iceberg, it gives you a larger wrap to hold all your ingredients as you eat.
-The firm spine on lettuce like romaine makes it more difficult to roll up your lettuce wrap.
+I personally enjoy butter lettuce or iceberg lettuce, it gives you a larger wrap to hold all your ingredients as you eat.
+The firm spine on lettuce like romaine lettuce makes it more difficult to roll up your lettuce cup.

 In our house, my husband is the only one that appreciates a seriously spicy meal.
 I typically lean to the mild side when I cook for the family, but I will provide some extra Asian hot sauce on the side that he can add if he wants to crank up the heat a little more.